Download the latest version of the PIX4Dscan app for iOS and Android.

 - Turn on the controller and the drone.

-- Connect the controller and the iPad or tablet device with the corresponding cable.
+- Connect the controller to the device with the corresponding cable.

 - Launch PIX4Dscan.

 - Select the drone model from the Drone selector dropdown list.